Senetas/SureDrop/docs/source/integrations/Outlook.rst

    .. tab:: Sideloading

         You can use sideloading to install an Outlook add-in for testing without having to first publish it in MS AppSource.
         Follow the detailed instructions testing the add-in from |loc|.
+You will need an XML file for testing the add-in using this approach.
+Please reach out to your SureDrop administrator for the same.

-        You’ll now see SureDrop in your list of add-ins in your Outlook account.
+        After the installation you’ll see SureDrop |suredrop-icon| in your list of add-ins in your Outlook account.

    .. tab:: Microsoft AppSource (Coming Soon)